seongwooPark22/Raytracing2/README.md

 *I used provided Sample Code from eCampus to display image.*

+The Result Screenshots are in the 'Screenshots' directory in the repository as you can see.

 ### Instructions

 1. Clone this repository, and go to the directory of this repository cloned into